 HelloTalk does that job quickly by saving it as a favorite.

-You can bookmark as much as you want for future use.
-When needed, just go to the tools section of your profile and copy-paste from your favorite list.
+You can bookmark as many as you want for future use.
+When needed, go to the tools section of your profile and copy and paste from your favorite list.

 5. AL Grammar

-Sometimes back, the HelloTalk team introduced a grammar checker to assist you in writing better and more accurate English.
+Some time ago, the HelloTalk team introduced a grammar checker to help you write better, more accurate English.

-They use AI (Artificial intelligence) based on big data and machine learning technologies.
-This isn’t fully ready and currently in the beta version.
+They use AI (Artificial Intelligence) based on big data and machine learning technologies.
+This isn’t fully ready yet and is currently in beta.
 They aim to make it more accurate by continuously improving its effectiveness.

-The price tag ranging from $30/Quarterly to $200/lifetime is costly since it is still a beta tool.
-I won’t recommend this as many better products like Grammarly and ProWritingAid are available at reasonable prices.
+The price tag, ranging from $30/Quarterly to $200/lifetime, is high given that it is still a beta tool.
+I won’t recommend this; there are better, more reasonably priced options like Grammarly and ProWritingAid.

 6. Chatting Tools

-HelloTalk offers plenty of chatting tools and language learning-specific features to communicate with your partners.
+HelloTalk offers plenty of chat tools and language-learning features to help you communicate with your partners.

 It comprises sending text messages, smileys, images, and one from the camera.
-You can also forward doodles, cards, gifts, introduce someone, and share GPS location.
+You can also forward doodles, cards, and gifts, introduce someone, and share a GPS location.

 Notifications and backup settings are also available in this mobile app.